Maybe you just bought a new game, and it’s not running as well as you’d like.

 The HP 23.8-inch FHD IPS has a resolution of 1920 x 1080, just enough to qualify as true HD.
 This is the lowest you’ll pay for a full 1080p monitor from an established manufacturer.
 As a bonus, this monitor also has integrated speakers, which is one less gaming accessory you’ll need to buy if you’re on a shoestring budget.

-The refresh rate on this monitor is “only” 60 Hz, but let’s be honest: with the rig we’ve built the only 1080p, 75 FPS gaming we’ll be doing is during cutscenes.
+The refresh rate on this monitor is “only” 60 Hz, but let’s be honest: with the rig we’ve built this will be the desired resolution and refresh rate, especially moving forward into the next console generation of AAA titles.
 The LED backlight makes this monitor easy on the eyes in low light, and the 5ms response time is good enough for anyone without too much latency in their internet connection.